• Home

 Redesigning The Recess Experience

 What began as a research initiative has grown into an internationally recognized effort to improve recess through evidence, policy, professional learning, and systems change.
 The award-winning Recess Project works to ensure that every child has access to meaningful, inclusive, and engaging recess experiences.
-Its research, resources, and policy contributions have helped influence recess improvement efforts across North America and beyond.
+Our collaborative research, resources, and policy contributions have helped influence recess improvement efforts across North America and beyond.

 Why Recess Matters